pluralsh/documentation/pages/getting-started/admin-console.md

 * serves as a built-in K8s dashboard for all plural apps in the cluster, along with providing app-level health checking
 * is the touchpoint at which incidents can be filed with the owner of an application

-We highly recommended installing Plural Console.
-It can be installed and deployed like any other application on Plural.
+Plural Console is installed by default in the Cloud Shell, and we also highly recommend installing it if using the Plural CLI.
+It can be deployed and managed like any other application on Plural.

 {% callout severity="info" %}
 The admin console is separate from [app.plural.sh](https://app.plural.sh) which is primarily a package registry.